maciejg-git/vue-icons/README.md

 })
 ```

-You can copy to or delete icons in [app icon directory].
+To make icon available copy or download js file of the icon to [app icon directory].
 Vite will import and register icons globally every time directory content changes.
+You can download icon components from [Vue-icon-browser](https://vue-icon-browser.netlify.app/)

 For webpack see examples in Vue documentation
 * [Automatic Global Registration of Base Components (Vue 3)](https://v3.vuejs.org/cookbook/automatic-global-registration-of-base-components.html#base-example)